DEL48: 2019: Creation of DEL48 and MUB48

-2020-2022: Debut plans, hiatus, and disbandment
+2020–2022: Debut plans, hiatus, and disbandment

 The plan to debut the group in early 2020 was postponed as a result of the COVID-19 pandemic.
 The group released its Overture in March 2020, followed by the release of its members' official Instagram and TikTok page.
 An official TikTok page for the group was also opened, featuring the members dancing to AKB48 and BNK48's Koi Suru Fortune Cookie and the latter's High Tension.
 The group later began a weekly upload on their Instagram and YouTube page with each members having their own contents.

-In May 2020, DEL48 is featured along with AKB48 and its overseas sister group to perform on One Love Asia, an online charity concert organized by WebTVAsia and YouTube as part of UNICEF ASIA's #Reimagine global campaign to raise funds for children and families affected by the pandemic.
-Glory, Beanie, and Reyna of DEL48 were chosen to participate.
+In May 2020, DEL48 members, Reyna, Glory and Beanie, were featured alongside their sister groupmates in AKB48's performance on One Love Asia, an online charity concert organized by WebTVAsia and YouTube as part of UNICEF ASIA's #Reimagine global campaign to raise funds for children and families affected by the pandemic.

-In early October 2020, DEL48 members have stopped posting on their official Instagram page and begin to open their personal account, leading to rumors about disbandment.
-DEL48's producer, Deepak Nandal, later confirmed YKBK48 Entertainment had terminated its members' contract.
+In early October 2020, DEL48 members stopped posting on the group's official Instagram page and reopened their personal accounts, leading to rumors about disbandment.
+DEL48's producer, Deepak Nandal, later confirmed that YKBK48 Entertainment had terminated its members' contract.
 He also confirmed the group have recorded its debut music video, an Indian version of Flying Get.
-However, on 16 October 2020, DEL48 issued an official statement confirming the group is on indifinite suspension with the possibility of coming back in the future.
+However, on 16 October 2020, DEL48 issued an official statement confirming the group is on indefinite suspension with the possibility of coming back in the future.

-On 13 July 2022, it was announced YKBK48 Entertainment Pvt. ltd. will be closing up its operation, officially ending DEL48 and MUB48.
+On 13 July 2022, it was announced YKBK48 Entertainment Pvt.
+Ltd. will be closing up its operation, officially ending DEL48 and MUB48.